dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/filters/filter-expressions.md

 ## Filter expressions using arithmetic

-Filter expressions can also be composed using arithmetic expressions in *WHERE* clauses, *JOIN* clauses, and *HAVING* clauses (see [Advanced Queries (Arithmetic)](../../core-concepts/advanced/arithmetic) to learn more about using arithmetic expressions in queries).
+Filter expressions can also be composed using arithmetic expressions in *WHERE* clauses, *JOIN* clauses, and *HAVING* clauses.

 Arithmetic expression in a *WHERE* clause:
 {% code-example %}